 Looking to explore ancient ruins and historical sites?
 Italy’s got you covered from the Colosseum to Pompeii.

 Searching for a stunning Mediterranean beach to bask in the sunshine?
 Yep, Italy’s got that, too.

 Seeking incredible food and wine?
 Hello!?!
 We’re talking about Italy, here!

 In this ultimate guide to Italy, you’ll find all the information you need to make the most of your time in this magnificent country.
 From the current entry requirements to how to plan the perfect itinerary, whether you have one week or a full month to explore.
 And all the essential details in between!

 While the travel industry across the globe took a universal shellacking from COVID-19, perhaps no country suffered worse than Italy.

 And that’s why Italy should be at the top of your Bucket List this year.
 There’s lost vacation time to make up for and there’s no better place to make it count than the magical Italian countryside.
-Now that the COVID-19 dust has finally settled and the world has reopened for leisure travel, it’s time to finally plan that big trip to Italy.

 So what are you waiting for?
 Start planning your dream vacation to Italy now!